 This is Canada, the Great White North, so if you're going in April, it may still feel like winter, especially if the wind is blasting off Lake Ontario.
 In which case the Rogers Centre roof will be likely to be closed.
 So you should pack a winter jacket.
 If you're going from May onward, even in late September, it will probably be warm enough to not bring any jacket, but bring a light one just in case.

 Getting There.
 The best way is by plane.
 Air Canada runs flights out of Newark Liberty, John F. Kennedy and LaGuardia International Airport, and the flight takes about an hour and a half.
-Book on Air Canada today, and you can get a round-trip flight for around US $400.
-On an American carrier (including, but not necessarily, American Airlines), it will be closer to $1,200.
+Book on Air Canada today, and you can get a round-trip flight for around US $565.
+On an American carrier (including, but not necessarily, American Airlines), it will be closer to 4 times that.

 Greyhound runs 9 buses a day from Port Authority Bus Terminal to the Toronto Coach Terminal, at 610 Bay Street.
 (Countries in the British Commonwealth, including Canada, call a local bus a bus and an inter-city bus a “coach.”)
-The ride averages about 11 hours, and is $224 round-trip -- although an advance purchase can drop it to almost half that, $138.
+The ride averages about 11 hours, and is $130 round-trip -- although an advance purchase can drop it to $94.
 The TCT is big and clean, although a little confusing, as it seems to be two separate buildings.
 You shouldn’t have any difficulties with it.
 It's one block down Bay to Dundas Street, and turn left to get to the Dundas subway station.

-So, while Toronto’s Union Station, at 65 Front Street West, is one of the world’s great rail terminals, and is the heart of the city, taking Amtrak/VIA to Toronto is not particularly convenient.
+So, while Toronto’s Union Station, at 65 Front Street West, is one of the world’s great rail terminals, and is the heart of the city (it's the centerpoint of the city's subway system, so it's not just in the heart of the city), taking Amtrak/VIA to Toronto is not particularly convenient.
 Especially since the Maple Leaf is one of Amtrak’s most popular routes, and it could sell out.
-If you still want to try it, it’s US$114 in each direction ($228 total), and you can add Business Class accommodations for just US$1 extra (each way).
+If you still want to try it, it’s US$253 round-trip, and you can add Business Class accommodations for just US$1 extra (each way).

 If you’re driving, it’s 500 miles – well, 492 miles from Times Square to downtown Toronto.
 Get into New Jersey to Interstate 80, and take it all the way across the State.
 Shortly after crossing the Delaware River and entering Pennsylvania, take I-380, following the signs for Scranton, until reaching I-81.
 (If you’ve driven to a game of the Yankees’ Triple-A farm team, the Scranton/Wilkes-Barre Yankees, you already know this part.)
 Take I-81 north into New York State.
 (If you’ve driven to a game of the Mets’ Double-A farm team, the Binghamton Mets, you already know this part.)
 Continue on I-81 past Binghamton and to Syracuse, where you’ll get on the New York State Thruway, which, at this point, is I-90.
 Continue on the Thruway west, past Rochester, to Buffalo.